Estimated reading time: 6 minutes

 Safety Tips when travelling with your dog by car

-• Make sure a harness or barrier secures your dog and there is plenty of ventilation.
+- Ensure a harness or barrier secures your dog, and there is plenty of ventilation.

-• Avoid travelling when the sub is at its strongest.
-Try and travel early or late.
+- Avoid travelling when the sub is at its strongest.
+Try to travel early or late.

 Travelling by boat with your dog